MUHAMMEDSINANCP/Kick-Bazaar-App/README.md

 This repository serves as a demonstration of an MVP sneaker purchasing app, exhibiting clean UI, clean architecture, and efficient state management techniques.

 ### Feedback :
-Your feedback is invaluable!
-Please feel free to share your thoughts and suggestions at cpmuhammedsinan@gmail.com, helping us enhance the Kick Bazaar App.
+Your feedback is extremely valuable!
+Please don't hesitate to share your thoughts and suggestions at cpmuhammedsinan@gmail.com.
+Your input will help me improve the Kick Bazaar App.